MaterializeInc/materialize/doc/user/content/sql/drop-index.md

 DROP INDEX q01_geo_idx;
 ```

-If the index `q01_geo_idx` does not exist, the above operation return an error.
+If the index `q01_geo_idx` does not exist, the above operation returns an error.

 ### Remove an index without erroring if the index does not exist